drujensen/eater-one/readme.md

 ## MS Basic

-To run Microsoft Basic from Bill Gates, type `A000 R`
+To run Microsoft Basic written by Richard Weiland, type `A000 R`

 This will run the OSI 6502 BASIC Version 1.0 REV 3.2 from 1977